USRA-STI/gdt-core/docs/core/heasarc.rst

 :meth:`Http.get() <gdt.core.heasarc.Http.get>`, :meth:`Ftp.get() <gdt.core.heasarc.Ftp.get>`,
 and :meth:`FileDownloader.bulk_download() <gdt.core.heasarc.FileDownloader.bulk_download>`.

-Backwards Compatability
+Backwards Compatibility
 =======================

 The |FtpFinder| class inherits from the |BaseFinder| class to define identical FTP access support as the original FtpFinder class from API version 2.0.4 and earlier.
-Existing code that depends upon the FtpFinder class will still work as intended, but we recommend migrating to the new BaseFinder class given the wider support of HTTPS across secure networks and the higher reliability of HEASARC's HTTPS servers.
+Existing code that depends on the FtpFinder class will still work as intended, but we recommend migrating to the new BaseFinder class given the wider support of HTTPS file transfer across secure networks and the higher reliability of HEASARC's HTTPS servers.

     >>> import os
     >>> from gdt.core.heasarc import FtpFinder